-Chuangye.com, operated through Beijing Chuang Fu Tian Xia Network Technology Co., Ltd., our majority-owned VIE, is built to serve the community of entrepreneurs to assist them with developing their business, as well as sharing their resources in a web2.0 and SNS2.0 driven interaction in combination with popular web/mobile tools and portals, such as Weibo, WeChat, Tianya, Baidu and so forth.
+chuangye.com, operated through Beijing Chuang Fu Tian Xia Network Technology Co., Ltd., our majority-owned VIE, is built to serve the community of entrepreneurs to assist them with developing their business, as well as sharing their resources in a web2.0 and SNS2.0 driven interaction in combination with popular web/mobile tools and portals, such as Weibo, WeChat, Tianya, Baidu and so forth.
 28.com, operated through Business Opportunity Online (Beijing) Network Technology Co., Ltd., is our key internet advertising web portal.
 Through this high traffic internet portal, SMEs advertise their business information, brands, products and services, as well as other related business opportunities through their mini-sites hosted by 28.com.
 The portal also offers campaign management tools for our clients, including lead generation and management, advanced tracking, search engine marketing, search engine optimization, resource scheduling and content management.
-In October 2012, 28.com launched a new value-added service, Clever Cloud Optimizer, which is an automated price adjustment service that allows users to optimize their online search advertising campaigns, to manage large and complex online search accounts and campaign more efficiently, and to analyze customer's search history in order to run more targeted sales promotions.
-Primarily through 28.com, our customers can potentially build sales channels and develop business relationships directly for franchisees, sales agents, distributors and/or resellers.
 It also functions as a one-stop destination for the general public seeking new business opportunities or other business ventures.
-Liansuo.com, operated through Beijing Chuang Fu Tian Xia Network Technology Co., Ltd., our majority-owned VIE, is built to serve larger SMEs than those served by 28.com.
+Liansuo.com, operated through Beijing Chuang Fu Tian Xia Network Technology Co., Ltd., our majorityowned VIE, is built to serve larger SMEs than those served by 28.com.
 With additions of other internet related services, Liansuo.com is also intended to serve large international and overseas clients.
-In October 2012, Liansuo.com introduced a new cloud-based software system, Quick Connect, whic other directly and simultaneously.
-Quick Connect also keeps a detailed log of all incoming calls that businesses can port into their customer relations management ("CRM") database to track every sales lead.
-Upon acquiring Sou Yi Lian Mei Network Technology (Beijing) Co., Ltd., we obtained another established online advertising and marketing portal, sooe.cn, which focuses on emerging SMEs.
+In fiscal 2013, Liansuo.com signed several new branded customers to help expand their franchise in China and internationally.
+These new branded customers include: Super 8 International Limited and GreenTree Inn, two of the top leaders in economy hotel business in China; Mendale Textile Limited and Veken Textile Limited, two of the famous branded bedding and upholstered furniture companies in China; and Beijing Origus Food Co., Ltd, a pioneer of the pizza buffet concept in China.
+In December 2011, we acquired another established online advertising and marketing portal, sooe.cn, which focuses on emerging SMEs.
+Through the two-year integration of these internet advertising and marketing portals, we achieved the expected operational synergies through cross-selling and secured and increased our target client base to cover all tiers of SMEs in China.
 The ChinaNet TV division, operated through Beijing CNET Online Advertising Co., Ltd., has in-house television productions and distribution capabilities.
 We produce and distribute television shows that are typically 10 or 20 minutes in length and are broadcasted on local television stations.
 The television shows are comprised of advertisements, similar to infomercials, and also include promotions for several clients.
 The bank kiosk division, operated through Shanghai Borongdongsi Computer Technology Co., Ltd., provides interactive LCD advertisement displays and targets banking customers.
-As of December 31, 2012, in cooperation with Henan provincial branch of China Construction Bank and Shanghai Rural Commercial Bank, we placed approximately 610 interactive kiosks in their branches in Henan province and Shanghai.
 Each kiosk has an LCD advertising display panel, which provides advertising aimed at bank customers.
 Each kiosk also provides Internet access on a separate screen so that customers can perform basic non-cash banking functions such as transferring money, purchasing annuities and/or insurance, and paying bills.
-Upon acquiring Quanzhou Zhi Yuan Marketing Planning Technology Co., Ltd., Quanzhou Tian Xi Shun He Advertisement Co., Ltd. and incorporation of Zhao Shang Ke Network Technology (Hubei) Co., Ltd., we also provide brand consulting and management, and sales channel building services to our SME clients, including brand investigation, brand modulization, brand application, brand promotion, as well as sales channel expansion modeling, implementation and management.
-We also have invested in the cloud-computing based software technologies, operated through Sheng Tian Network Technology (Hubei) Co., Ltd. This technology is intended to help our SME clients manage their sales channels more effectively in China.
-The technology has been partially implemented into our existing online advertising and marketing platforms in 2012, and other features of the technology are still under integration and are expected to be incorporated into our another web portal, www.feitengyun.com, in 2013.
+We also provide brand consulting and management service and offline sales channel building and expansion services to our SME clients, including brand investigation, brand modulization, brand application, brand promotion, as well as sales channel expansion modeling, implementation and management.
+We also have invested in the cloud-computing based software technologies, which were intended to help our SME clients manage their sales channels more effectively in China.
+The technology has been partially implemented into our existing online advertising and marketing platforms in the past two years, and other features of the technology are still under integration and are expected to be incorporated into our another web portal, www.feitengyun.com.